-The best budget pacing tools for ad agencies solve a problem that spreadsheets cannot: keeping multi-platform ad spend on target in real time, without requiring manual intervention every day.
-After managing millions in ad spend across Google, Meta, and LinkedIn, I have tested most of the tools on this list firsthand.
-Here is an honest breakdown of what each one does well, where it falls short, and which type of agency it suits.
+After managing millions in ad spend across Google, Meta, and LinkedIn, I have tested most of the pay per click tools on this list firsthand.
+Here is an honest breakdown of what each PPC management tool does well, where it falls short, and which type of agency it suits.

 Why Agencies Need Dedicated Budget Pacing Tools